NathanVaughn/msfs-mod-manager/README.md

 <img src="src/main/resources/base/icons/icon.png" alt="Bad Logo (I'm not good at graphic design)" width="200"/>

-This is a very early external mod manager for the new Microsoft Flight Simulator.
+This is an external mod manager for the new Microsoft Flight Simulator.

 ![Main Screen](screenshots/main-1.png)